GospelSounders/adventhymnals/content/03.church-hymnal/02.001-100/10.091-100/08.On-Hills-and-Vales-of-Heaven/docs.md

 ---
+title: |
-title: 98.
-On Hills and Vales of Heaven
+    098. On Hills and Vales of Heaven - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 098.
+On Hills and Vales of Heaven.
+On hills and vales of heaven,  Where falls no shade of gloom,  Where all is peace and glory,  Are wondrous flowers in bloom.
+But Thou, oh, Thou art fairer  Than any flower that grows,  Our lily of the valley  And Sharon's fadeless rose.
+    keywords:  |
-    keywords: Church Hymnal, On Hills and Vales of Heaven, On hills and vales of heaven,
+        Church Hymnal 1941, adventhymnals, advent hymnals, On Hills and Vales of Heaven, On hills and vales of heaven.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
-## 98. ON HILLS AND VALES OF HEAVEN
+## 098. ON HILLS AND VALES OF HEAVEN
+####  Church Hymnal 1941,

 ```txt

 1.
 On hills and vales of heaven,
 Where falls no shade of gloom,